Trowel/trowel.github.io/pages/documentation/trowel-core/use-a-component/customize.md

 ```

 ## Element-modifiers flags
-If you want a modifier directly written on the element and not on the block you can write a modifier flag with `'~'` instead of `'-'`.
+If you want a modifier directly written on the element and not on the block, you can write a modifier flag with `'~'` instead of `'-'`.

 ```scss
 $button-icon--background-color: (